 The cultural pluralism among our students, teachers, fellow HCPs and patients further requires that students learn to work harmoniously with colleagues and care for patients who have a different world view.
 Alastair Campbell (Campbell, 1972) pioneered an inter-professional approach to teaching and learning ethics in the UK.
 Hanson (2005:167) argued that teaching medical and nursing students health care ethics in an interdisciplinary setting is beneficial for them and that the benefits of interdisciplinary education, specifically in ethics, outweigh the difficulties many schools may have in developing such courses.
 The GMC (2015:8) considers that an ‘effective learning culture will value and support learners from all professional groups’.

-Teachers need to become more ‘savvy’ about the effective use of digital technologies.
-Students continue to need clear guidance about the ethics of their use.

 All regulatory authorities require that educational facilities and infrastructure be appropriate to deliver the curriculum.
 Thus it is the responsibility of each teaching establishment to provide adequate teaching and learning time and resources for healthcare ethics, law and professionalism.

 Knight (2017) notes that, as healthcare ethics becomes increasingly broad and complex with more issues, settings and stakeholders, teaching and learning it in an increasingly constrained curriculum is more challenging.
 It is, therefore, understandable that there continues to be resistance from those responsible for education in schools of medicine, nursing and allied professions to, as they see it, ‘load more on to the curriculum’.
 In the context of medicine, Stirrat (2015:10) has previously suggested that the IME work with other cognate bodies to help medical schools properly to integrate these disciplines horizontally and vertically in curriculum without overburdening it.
 Similar co-working could take place in other disciplines.
+Such co-working and curriculum design will need to build in the flexibility to respond to important emerging issues.
+An example is the dramatic increase in the use of social media by everyone, including our students, which means that teachers need to become more ‘savvy’ about their effective use and students require clear guidance about the ethical issues that they raise.

 Role models – Good and Bad